pb-dot/Deb_Packages/README.md

    3. On Succesfull install pbShell exe is created under /usr/bin.

-   4. Type pbShell in terminal to access my shell from anu=ywhere
+   4. Type pbShell in terminal to access my shell from anywhere

    5. To uninstall run:
       1. dpkg -P pbShell